bluxon92-bit/litloop-site/_posts/2026-05-11-best-fantasy-books-about-magic-schools.md

 The second Kingkiller Chronicle novel takes Kvothe beyond the University and into the wider world, where everything he learned is tested against reality in ways the classroom couldn't prepare him for.

 Longer and more sprawling than *The Name of the Wind*, but if you loved the first book, you'll want this one immediately.
-And then you can join the rest of us in the long wait for the final release of teh series.
+And then you can join the rest of us in the long wait for the final release of the series.
+See our [Patrick Rothfuss reading guide](/blog/patrick-rothfuss-books-in-order/) for the full picture.

 [**Buy The Wise Man's Fear on Amazon**](https://amzn.to/4dffoVz)